The Ultimate Guide to Applying for Graduate Entry Medicine in 2025

 • Some GEM courses will place less weight on factors such as GCSE or A Level performance when allocating places, compared to an undergraduate course

 • You will have experience of writing a personal statement, and perhaps sitting an entrance exam or attending an interview, from your previous degree.
-This may make the process seem less daunting, and may boost your performance
+This may make the process seem less daunting, and may boost your performance.

-What are the drawbacks?
+What are the disadvantages of Graduate Entry Medicine?

 Although there are many advantages to a GEM course, this is not the best route for everyone.